driskell/log-courier/docs/Configuration.md

 ## `"files"`

-The file configuration lists the file groups that contain the logs you wish to ship.
+The files configuration lists the file groups that contain the logs you wish to ship.
 It is an array of file group configurations.
-A minimum of one file group configuration must be specified.

 ```
 	[